thirdweb-dev/engine/docs/addons/faqs.md

 ### How to set the RPC URLs?

-_Set the `CHAIN_OVERRIDES` environment variable to the path of the JSON file or URL (file hosted somehere on the internet) containing the RPC URLs.
+_Set the `CHAIN_OVERRIDES` environment variable to the path of the JSON file or URL (file hosted somewhere on the internet) containing the RPC URLs.
 The default value is `./chain-overrides.json`.
 Check the [example file](../chain-overrides.example.json) for the format._

 ### Cannot connect to the Postgres DB?

-_Check the below things:_
+_Check the following things:_

 - Check if the Postgres DB is running.
   - If DB running on Docker: